 Ten months later, after several more natural dye sessions, I happened upon a large amount of white fabric perfect for dyeing.
 After a garage sale at a textile center, I came home with roughly 10 yards of dye fabric in a combination of linen and cotton.
-For dyeing, I love when I can salvage high-quality fabric that will no longer go to waste.
+I love when I can salvage high-quality fabric for dyeing that will no longer go to waste.
 The dye process is a wonderful way to keep fabric out of landfills and transform a plain white fabric into something unique and beautiful.

 Below, I offer a visual guide to producing a variety of colors from various dye goods.
 There are three ways I have achieved variation through the same dye bath: different fabric, multiple dye baths, and adding Iron as an after-bath mordant.
 As you will see, linen tends to produce a stronger color, the second dye bath produces a lighter color than the first, and Iron tends to darken the color.

 Natural dyeing is an imperfect science, and I have not been specific enough to achieve these exact colors again.
 The amount of time, water to dye good ratio, type of water, and process all affect the color.
 I happen to find this part of the allure and magic of natural dye.
 So, use these visuals below as informative, but understand different hues may be achieved each time.